-In Figure 4-6 the number of matches reported by each system is represented by solid lines.
+In Figure 4.6 the number of matches reported by each system are represented by solid lines.
 Dotted lines are used to represent the volumes reported at the upstream intersection and dashed lines are used to represent the volume at the downstream intersection.
 Sensys volumes and match rate are shown in green.
 ALPR volumes and match rate are shown in dark gray.
 The BlueTOAD match rate is shown in dark blue.
 The Blip Bluetooth, WiFi and Combined match rates are shown in purple, light blue and orange, respectively.
 The 68th Avenue NE intersection includes Traficon and advance loop detectors upstream of the intersection included here for volume counts, shown in by red and magenta dashed lines, respectively.
 Readers should note that the Sensys and ALPR systems report significantly higher match rates than the other systems.
 The ALPR system appears to be more effective during the morning peak.
 Also of interest is that the two Bluetooth systems perform comparably with regards to match rates.
 The additional matches reported by Blip-Combined are a result of the added WiFi sensors.
 The WiFi sensors also appear to have stronger morning and evening peaks than Bluetooth.

-Figure 4-7 Westbound volume and capture rates for Wednesday May 1, 2013, From SR-104 Junction to NE 153rd Street
+Figure 4.7 Westbound Volume and Capture Rates for Wednesday May 1, 2013 From SR-104 Junction to NE 153rd Street

-In Figure 4-7 the number of matches reported by each system is represented by solid lines.
+In Figure 4.7 the number of matches reported by each system are represented by solid lines.
 Dotted lines are used to represent the volumes reported at the upstream intersection and dashed lines are used to represent the volume at the downstream intersection.
 Readers should note that the Sensys and ALPR systems report significantly higher match rates than the other systems.
 Also of interest is that the two Bluetooth systems perform comparably with regards to match rates.
 The additional matches reported by Blip-Combined are a result of the added WiFi sensors.
 The WiFi sensors also appear to have stronger morning and evening peaks than Bluetooth.
 4.3.1.2 Eastbound Sample Count

-The sample count results for eastbound for the period of April 5, 2013, through June 8, 2013, are summarized in Table 4-7.
+The sample count results for eastbound for the period of April 5th, 2013 through June 8th, 2013 are summarized in Table 4.7.
 One notable point is that similar to the westbound sample counts, the Blip-Combined capture rate is about two times higher than the capture rates of the Blip-BT and Blip-WiFi.
 There are more Blip-WiFi matches than Blip-BT matches.
-Results show that overall there are 20 percent more devices seen by the WiFi sensor than Bluetooth.
-The WiFi devices detected are primarily iPhones, Android, and Windows Phone 8 devices.
-These devices are not detected by the Bluetooth sensor because of specific implementation of the Bluetooth software in these phones.
-So the WiFi detections could well complement the Bluetooth data.
+Results show that overall there are 20% more devices seen by the WiFi sensor than Bluetooth.
+The WiFi devices detected are primarily iPhones, Android and Windows Phone 8 devices.
+These devices are not detected by the Bluetooth sensor, due to specific implementation of the Bluetooth data.

 Sample Counts

-Sensor 68 th → 83 rd SR 104 → 68th 153 rd → SR 104
+Sensor 68th → 83rd SR 104 → 68 th 153 rd → SR 104

 BlueTOAD 18260 388239 36886

 Sensys Not Available Not Available Not Available

 Inrix Not Available Not Available Not Available

 Blip-BT 52130 76701 68657

 Blip-WiFi 62225 97644 62717

 Blip-Combined 118324 174344 131373

 ALPR Not Available Not Available Not Available

-Table 4-7.
-Sample counts eastbound over period of April 5, 2013, through June 8, 2013
+Table 4.7 Sample counts on eastbound SR 522 over period of April 5th, 2013 through June 8th, 2013